Mjz86/c_colon/mcc.md

-- basic abi properties of a type t: the basic representational properties of a type decided by the base mcc abi, including its size, its alignment, its treatment by calling conventions, and the representation of pointers to it.
+- basic ABI properties of a type t: the basic representational properties of a type decided by the base mcc ABI , including its size, its alignment, its treatment by calling conventions, and the representation of pointers to it.